-Tubal Reversal Specialist in Buffalo
+Tubal Reversal Specialist in Buffalo, NY

 We are proud to offer affordable and effective, minimally invasive, robotic-assisted tubal reversal.
 Many of our patients travel from far for tubal reversal procedure.

 Our success is similar to what has been quoted in the medical literature.
 Many of our patients inquire about our specific success rate.
 According to published well-designed studies, the success rate of tubal reversal approaches 80%.
 We recently published our data in a peer reviewed medical journal and showed a tubal patency rate of 81% and pregnancy rate of 72% in patients younger than 37.